Blog Layout

 Step #1: Eviction Notice

 For lease violations, a landlord must serve the tenant with a 3-Day Notice to Comply.
-This serves as written notice for eviction and will give the tenant a 3 day initial notice period to correct the lease violation and avoid being evicted.
+This serves as written notice for eviction and will give the tenant a 3 day initial eviction period to correct the lease violation and avoid being evicted.
 Lease violations that fall under this category include violating the pet policy, having too many people reside in the unit, and causing negligent property damage.

 eviction process in california

 The notice provided by the California landlords give the tenant 3 days to fix the lease violation or move out of the rental unit.
-In the case of negligent rental property damage, for example, the notice gives the tenant 3 days to make the necessary repairs.
+In the case of negligent rental property damage, for example, the eviction notice gives the tenant 3 days to make the necessary repairs.
 If the tenant doesn't, landlords have legal grounds proceed with the eviction process.

 For a ‘Holdover Tenant’, the notice period depends on the length of the lease or rental agreement.
 For tenants who have lived in the rental unit for less than a year, a landlord can serve them a 30-Day Notice to Quit.
-For tenants who have a month-to-month lease agreement, a landlord can choose to simply not renew the lease and the month-to-month tenant has to move out of the rental unit by the lease's end.
-For tenants who’ve lived in the rental unit for more than a year, you, the landlord, can serve them a 60-Day Notice to Quit.
+For tenants who have a month-to-month lease agreement, a landlord can choose to simply not renew the lease and the month-to-month tenant has to move out of the rental unit by the tenancy's end.
+For tenants who’ve lived in the landlords rental unit for more than a year, you, the landlord, can serve them a 60-Day Notice to Quit.

 Step #2: Court Summons & Complaint